Monofony/Docs/docs/fixtures/fixture.md

 # 7.2 - How to configure your fixture options

 Now you have to create a fixture service.
-This defines options you can use on [fixtures bundle configurations yaml files](https://github.com/Monofony/Monofony/blob/0.x/src/Monofony/Pack/CorePack/.recipe/config/sylius/fixtures.yaml).

 ```php
 <?php